RobMurray98/cs331cw/README.md

-# cs331cw
+# CS331 Assignment
-Source code for three-layer MLP for the XOR problem.
+Source code for a three-layer MLP for the XOR problem.

 ## ann.py